Italian Libya: Conquest and pacification

 Under the leadership of Omar Al Mukhtar, native troops associated with the Senussi led the Libyan resistance movement in 1923 against Italian settlement in Libya.
 Italian forces under Generals Pietro Badoglio and Rodolfo Graziani waged punitive pacification campaigns using chemical weapons and mass executions of soldiers and civilians; Senussi troops reacted with the raiding of animals and intimidation against the Libyan tribes who had submitted to the Italians, such as on November 29, 1927, when they attacked a Braasa tribe camp near Slonta, which also affected women and children.
 One-quarter of Cyrenaica's population of 225,000 people died during the conflict.
 The Italian occupation also reduced livestock numbers, killing, confiscating or driving the animals from their pastoral land to inhospitable land near the concentration camps.
 The number of sheep fell from 810,000 in 1926 to 98,000 in 1933, goats from 70,000 to 25,000 and camels from 75,000 to 2,000.

 Thousands of Libyans joined the Italian colonial troops during the conflict, which included the native Savari, Spahi and Meharist soldiers.
 From 1930 to 1931, 12,000 Cyrenaicans were executed and all the nomadic peoples of northern Cyrenaica were forcibly removed from the region and relocated to huge concentration camps in the Cyrenaican lowlands.
 Fascist regime propaganda proclaimed the camps as hygienic and efficiently run oases of modern civilization.
-However, in reality the camps had poor sanitary conditions and an average of about 20,000 Beduoins, together with their camels and other animals, crowded into an area of one square kilometre.
+However, in reality the camps had poor sanitary conditions and an average of about 20,000 Bedouins, together with their camels and other animals, crowded into an area of one square kilometre.
 The camps held only rudimentary medical services, with the camps of Soluch and Sisi Ahmed el Magrun with an estimated 33,000 internees having only one doctor between them.
 Typhus and other diseases spread rapidly in the camps as the people were physically weakened by meagre food rations and forced labour.
 By the time the camps closed in September 1933, 40,000 of the 100,000 total internees had died in the camps.
 Italian authorities committed ethnic cleansing by forcibly expelling 100,000 Bedouin Cyrenaicans, almost half the population of Cyrenaica, from their settlements, slated to be given to Italian settlers.
 After nearly two decades of suppression campaigns the Italian colonial forces claimed victory.